PTB-SR/ocdb/docs/usecases.rst

 * plot of *k* vs. wavelength
 * plot of both, *n* and *k*, vs. wavelength in one plot

-  * one joint *y* axis? or two axes left and right, for *n* and *k*, respectively?
+  * two axes left and right, for *n* and *k*, respectively, and colour-coded for easily assigning the values to the axes.

 * plot of *n* or *k* vs. wavelength with uncertainties
 * plot of both, *n* and *k*, vs. wavelength with uncertainties in one plot

 All plots should automatically provide correct axis labels and perhaps a title displaying the material the data are plotted for.
-In case of plotting both, *n* and *k* values, a legend would be nice to have as well.
+In case of plotting both, *n* and *k* values, the two separate *y* axes are colour-coded to allow for easily assigning the data to their axes.

 In the simplest form, plotting should be as easy as: